stevleibelt/General_Howtos/network/monitoring/zabbix/windows.md

 ## Read windows eventlog (german: Ereignisprotokoll)

 !This is a work in progress!

-Either I did something wrong or I an not patient enough to wait for data.
+Either I did something wrong or I am not patient enough to wait for data.

 ### Precondition